simon-ritchie/apysc/docs_src/source/graphics_base_fill_color.md

-# GraphicsBase fill_color interface
+# GraphicsBase fill_color property

 This page explains the `GraphicsBase` class `fill_color` property interface.

 ## What interface is this?

-The `fill_color` property interface updates or get the instance's fill color.
+The `fill_color` property interface updates or gets the instance's fill color.

 ## Basic usage